nephlm/gnosis2/docs/source/hero_creation/character_creation.md

-This is where we ask species, gender, height and all the surface level things that will have impacted the hero as they became adults... or are they still a kid?
+This is where we ask species, gender, height and all the surface level things that will have impacted the Hero as they became adults... or are they still a kid?

 ### What is the Hero’s Vice?